JayRizzo/Random_Scripts/README.md

 - [x] Download your Shopify Store Product Data in a "Clean","Data Set"
 - [x] Download your Shopify Store Product Variant Data in a "Clean","Data Set"
 - [x] Clean the imported data from data that may crash the `bash`, `PHP` or importing your data into `sql`. as the symbols have been converted to HTML References __&trade;__ turns into `&trade;`
+- [x] Can be used for `CRONJOBS`
+- [x] Has custom restrictions with proper notificiations
+- [x] Can be used to notify you for failures &/ Sucesses if desired & customized

+Script Note:

-- [x] Personal Creation of this Monstrosity
+- [x] This is a Personal Creation of this Monstrosity

 ##### [html_ascii_to_html.php](https://github.com/JayRizzo/Random_Scripts/blob/master/html_ascii_to_html.php)
 This Module is a subset of the __shopify_to_csv.php__